tokenika/tokenika.github.io/about/about.md

 ## Block production infrastructure

-- It has been setup and fine-tuned by [GTG](https://steemit.com/@gtg), one of the best performing Steem witness nodes, consistently scoring in the top 3 for the least amount of dropped blocks.
+Our BP infrastructure has been setup and fine-tuned by [GTG](https://steemit.com/@gtg), one of the best performing Steem witness nodes, consistently scoring in the top 3 for the least amount of dropped blocks.

 - It is robust and most importantly, rapidly scalable, largely due to our Steem witness know-how.
 We are not just hoping this is the case, we know it.
 - We use industry grade Tier 3+ datacenters with fail-over protection and an up-time of around 99.9%.